Ariëns Kappers, Cornelius Ubbo

 He became famous with his series "Die vergleichende Anatomie des Nervensystems der Wirbeltiere und des Menschen" (1921), translated as "The comparative anatomy of the nervous system of vertebrates, including man" (1936)

-Anthropology and anti-semitism
+Anthropology and anti-semitism.

-Already in 1934 Ariëns Kappers was a member of the Dutch "Comité tot Verweer tegen het Anti-Semitisme" that took action against the anti-semitism in Nazi Germany.
+Already in 1934 Ariëns Kappers was a member of the Dutch "Comité tot Verweer tegen het Anti-Semitisme", that took action against the anti-semitism in Nazi Germany.
 From 1943 till his death Ariëns Kappers was the chairman of the Nederlandsch Nationaal Bureau voor Anthropologie (Dutch National Agency of Anthropology, 1922-1949).
 Without the Germans knowing, several Jews were working here despite the Berufsverbote.
-During WW2 Ariëns Kappers used his international reputation as a leading brain researcher to sign documents which stated that people that were Jews according their Birth Certificate could not be "scientifically" seen Jews.
+During WW2 Ariëns Kappers used his international reputation as a leading brain researcher to sign documents which stated that people that were Jews according the Municipal Archive, could not be "scientifically" seen Jews.
 They must have been illegal bastards, that had a many not Jewish parents in their progeny.
 The Nazi's accepted Ariëns Kappers "Ariërverklaring" because of his famous scientific reputation and by this trick of the physician and anthropologist Arie de Froe about 200 Jews were saved from deportation.

 Ariëns Kappers died at age 68 at his brain institute in Amsterdam on 28 July 1946.